e-cavan/cavanlab/news/index.md

 # {% include icon.html icon="fa-solid fa-feather-pointed" %}News

-Find out the latest in what the group have been up to.
+Find out the latest in research and science activities we have been up to!

 {% include section.html %}